 Worker Member: Mr Rorke

-1. Alleged unfair dismissal of a worker under Section 27 of the Employment Equality Act, 1977 ('the Act').
+1. Dispute relating to a dismissal brought under Section 27 of the Employment Equality Act, 1977.

-The worker claimed that she had been unfairly dismissed and submitted a complaint to the Labour Court under Section 27 of the Employment Equality Act, 1977.
-The Labour Court investigated the complaint in Galway on the 13th August, 1997 in accordance with the provisions of Section 26 of the Act.
-Both parties made written submissions to the Court which were expanded upon orally at the hearing.
+The worker referred her complaint to the Labour Court under Section 27 of the Employment Equality Act, 1977.
+The Labour Court investigated the complaint in Castlebar on the 20th of August, 1997.
+Both parties made written and oral submissions to the Court.

 Signed on behalf of the Labour Court

-Enquiries concerning this Order should be addressed to Fran Brennan, Court Secretary.
+Enquiries concerning this Order should be addressed to Ciaran O'Neill, Court Secretary.